ImRanjbar/Inventory-Management/README.md

 ## Login and Sign up

-* Welcome to the Login and Sign up section of the application, designed specifically for sellers.
-In this window, you have the option to either log in if you already have an account or sign up to create a new account as a seller.
+* This section presents the user authentication interface specifically designed for sellers within the Inventory Management application, allowing users to either log in to an existing account or sign up to create a new one.

 ![Login Window](readme-images/login-window.png)